alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 [alphagov/govuk-secrets](https://github.com/alphagov/govuk-secrets), to store secrets and sensitive data in Hiera.
-Whereas the [alphagov/govuk-puppet](https://github.com/alphagov/govuk-puppet) repository is open to all developers, access to the alphagov/govuk-secrets repository is restricted to a small number of staff.
+Whereas the [alphagov/govuk-puppet](https://github.com/alphagov/govuk-puppet) repository is open to all developers, access to the `alphagov/govuk-secrets` repository is restricted to a small number of staff.

-Upon deploying Puppet, the alphagov/govuk-secrets repository is copied over the files in the [alphagov/govuk-puppet](https://github.com/alphagov/govuk-puppet) repository such that both sets of files are read by Puppet.
+Upon deploying Puppet, the `alphagov/govuk-secrets` repository is copied over the files in the [alphagov/govuk-puppet](https://github.com/alphagov/govuk-puppet) repository such that both sets of files are read by Puppet.

 This patten enables us to restrict access to sensitive credentials while still allowing developers to access the main Puppet repository.

-There are some limitations and disadvantages of this pattern, however;
+There are some limitations and disadvantages of this pattern, however:

 -   Sensitive data would be unencrypted on disk.
-Despite everyone having access to the alphagov/govuk-secrets repository using full disk encryption, secrets would be readable if a laptop was infected by malware or if a secret was accidentally commited to a public repository or copied accidentally to an unencrypted disk.
+Despite everyone having access to the `alphagov/govuk-secrets` repository using full disk encryption, secrets would be readable if a laptop was infected by malware or if a secret was accidentally committed to a public repository or copied accidentally to an unencrypted disk.
 -   There was the possibility of secrets being sent over plaintext email as part of GitHub notifications if comments were made on specific lines of a pull request that included changes to sensitive data.
--   A vulnerability in GitHub Enterprise or an administrative error when setting access permissions could expose secrets.
+-   A vulnerability in GitHub or an administrative error when setting access permissions could expose secrets.

 By encrypting Hiera data using GPG, we are able to strictly define who has access to these secrets (using GPG keys) and have assurances that